hex-five/multizone-iot-sdk-pfsc/README.md

 - Verify that jumpers J34 and J43 are in position 2-3
 - Connect the power adapter to J29 and a micro USB cable to J33.
 Do NOT connect the ethernet port yet.
 - Turn on the power switch SW6.
-- Program the Icicle board: FPExpress > Project > New job proj > Import > Job file : MPFS_ICICLE_KIT_BASE_DESIGN.job > Run
+- Program the Icicle board: FPExpress > Project > New job proj > Import > Job file: MPFS_ICICLE_KIT_BASE_DESIGN.job > Run
-Skip the installation instructions below and go directly to [MultiZone Reference Application](#multizone-reference-application)
+- Skip the instructions below and go directly to [MultiZone Reference Application](#multizone-reference-application)

 ### Installation ###